 The Escher Auditorium is the largest performance space at the College of St. Benedict.
 The auditorium is named for Sister Firmin Escher, OSB, a former music professor at St. Ben's and an instrumental figure in the construction of the BAC.
 The incredible space seats 1,078 and features excellent acoustics throughout the entire auditorium.
 The acoustics in the hall are so fine that Escher was used as a model for Orchestra Hall in Minneapolis, the site of performances of the Minnesota Orchestra.
 The CSB|SJU Orchestra, Wind Ensemble, Jazz Ensemble, Symphonic Band, and many chamber ensembles regularly perform in Escher Auditorium, along with numerous off-campus groups.

 The Gorecki Family Theater is connected by a movable wall to the Escher Auditorium stage, and the two share a common stage house.
 The Gorecki Theater is a small, but highly versatile space, and the seating and stage are able to be moved in many different arrangements, from standard theater stadium seating to a thrust stage format, to a jazz cabaret arrangement with both theater and table seating.
 The Gorecki Theater provides an intimate setting for String Chamber Ensembles and the Chamber Orchestra, and is often used for musical theater performances and plays from the Theater Department.

 The Colman Theater, named for former CSB President and Theater Professor Colman O'Connell, OSB, is an intimate black box theater.
 It is, if anything, even more versatile than the Gorecki Theater, able to be arranged in any setup imaginable.
-While it is primarily a theater performance space, the Colman also hosts occasional music events, most recently the 2011 Opera Workshop production of Gianni Schicchi.
+While it is primarily a theater performance space, the Colman also hosts occasional music events, most recently the 2018 Opera Workshop production of Meanwhile, Back at Cinderella's.

 The Darnall Amphitheater is a unique performance space located just outside of the BAC.
-Used for a variety of purposes, the Amphitheater provides a casual environment for students and faculty to perform (Pastiche often uses this space) and enjoy performances.
+Used for a variety of purposes, the Amphitheater provides a casual environment for students and faculty to perform and enjoy performances.
 Located near a busy section of campus, the Amphitheater is frequented by passers-by, students eating lunch outdoors, or those simply taking a break.